Veteran driver's impeccable safety record lauded

 What has made Sinclair so successful in his second career?

-John said that when he was a teacher, O.D. drove his 6th grade class on a field trip in 1967 to the Cleveland Historical Museum.
+John said that when he was a teacher, O.D. drove his 6th grade class on a field trip in 1967 to the Pittsburgh Historical Museum.
 As they chatted, the company’s founding father suggested Sinclair would make a good driver, too.

 “He talked me into it,” Sinclair said of O.D.

 At first, John drove bingo runs but eventually began driving cross country regularly.
-He said he’s taken a touring group to all 50 states at least twice, noting they flew to Hawaii, obviously.
+He said he’s taken touring groups to all 50 states at least twice, noting they flew to Hawaii, obviously.
 While he’s never actually driven a bus on one of the islands, he said he did sit in the cab of one once. 😊

 John also had a mechanical background, having grown up on a farm.
 He tore apart a 54 Ford and rebuilt the engine as a kid and “could back up a 3-axle vehicle by age 12.”